 - Erin Darby, Associate Professor, Religious Studies, College of Arts and Sciences

-The Council for Diversity and Interculturalism is appointed by and reports to the university’s Chancellor.
+The Council for Diversity and Inclusion serves as a resource for the Division of Diversity and Engagement as it works toward creating inclusive learning and work environments.
+The Council achieves this through partnerships, monitoring diversity data, and education.
 Each member of the council represents a different unit on campus to enhance conformity throughout the university.
 The representatives include members from Student Government Association and Graduate Student Senate to ensure students’ perspectives are taken into consideration.
-The council functions to create and maintain a welcoming, supportive, and inclusive campus climate to all students, staff, and faculty.
-In order to achieve this purpose, the council provides guidance to campus administration as it relates to individuals of under-represented populations.
-A current focus of the council is to attract and retain faculty, staff and graduate students from historically under-represented populations and international students, as well as ensuring that undergraduate curriculum encompasses intercultural perspectives.
-The council is currently assessing their mission and considering making changes to their purpose on campus.
+Among its current focuses are attracting and retaining faculty, staff and graduate students from historically under-represented populations and international students, and ensuring that undergraduate curriculum encompasses intercultural perspectives.